Facial matching security

 Facial matching is performed within the Secure Enclave using neural networks trained specifically for that purpose.
-Apple developed the facial matching neural networks using over a billion images, including IR and depth images collected in studies conducted with the participants’ informed consent.
+Apple developed the facial matching neural networks using over a billion images, including infrared (IR) and depth images collected in studies conducted with the participants’ informed consent.
 Apple then worked with participants from around the world to include a representative group of people accounting for gender, age, ethnicity, and other factors.
 The studies were augmented as needed to provide a high degree of accuracy for a diverse range of users.
-Face ID is designed to work with hats, scarves, eyeglasses, contact lenses, and many sunglasses.
+Face ID is designed to work with hats, scarves, eyeglasses, contact lenses, and many types of sunglasses.
+Face ID also supports unlocking with a mask on iPhone devices starting with iPhone 12 and iOS 15.4 or later.
 Furthermore, it’s designed to work indoors, outdoors, and even in total darkness.
-An additional neural network that’s trained to spot and resist spoofing defends against attempts to unlock the device with photos or masks.
+An additional neural network—that’s trained to spot and resist spoofing—defends against attempts to unlock the device with photos or masks.
 Face ID data, including mathematical representations of a user’s face, is encrypted and available only to the Secure Enclave.
 This data never leaves the device.
 It’s not sent to Apple, nor is it included in device backups.
 The following Face ID data is saved, encrypted only for use by the Secure Enclave, during normal operation:

 The mathematical representations of a user’s face calculated during enrollment